Flodoard: Works

 Flodoard wrote three substantial historical works and at least two other minor works.
 In 922, he began writing a chronicle known today as the Annals, which he maintained for most of his career.
 Flodoard primarily reported major political and military events, focusing on those in West Francia but extending his coverage to the Ottonian empire and Italy.
 He also regularly recorded miracles and other supernatural phenomena.
 Flodoard seems generally to have written his annals in a year-by-year fashion, and there is no evidence that he revised his text.
 The Annals constitute one of the tenth century's relatively few contemporary chronicles, and the work is the only major West Frankish chronicle to have survived from this time, so Flodoard's work has been much valued by modern historians.

 Flodoard's History of the Church of Reims (Historia Remensis ecclesiae) is one of the most remarkable productions of the tenth century.
-This work recounts the history of Reims all the way back to supposed origins in the time of Romulus and Remus, though it focuses principally on the Christian era up to 948.
+This work recounts the history of Reims back to its supposed origins in the time of Romulus and Remus, though it focuses principally on the Christian era up to 948.
 The work, a celebrated example of the genre of gesta episcoporum ("the deeds of bishops"), takes the form of serialized biographies of the church's bishops.
 Flodoard had access to an episcopal archive stretching back to the sixth century, and based much of his history on original documents which he summarized or reproduced extracts from.
 His summaries of some 450 letters of Archbishop Hincmar have been considered especially valuable.